safdar-azeem/vue-ssr-lite/README.md

 ```

 Targets may be `body`, `head`, or a simple id selector such as `#modals`.
+The application mount must also be an empty dedicated container apart from
+formatting whitespace.
 Dedicated id targets must be empty apart from formatting whitespace.
 Missing,
 unsafe, non-empty, or mount-element targets fail with an actionable template
 error instead of silently placing content in the wrong container.